sofiaoreis/lithium-slicer/rebuttal.md

 **issue 6:** This issue is addressed in threats to validity...
 > Moreover, slicing needs more time for analysis and running time might become an issue.

+**ANSWER:**

 ### Review 252039:

-Thank to the reviewer for the proposal for future work and say that the formality of the whole paper and minor issues will be improved and fixed.
+**ANSWER:**

+We kindly thank the reviewer for the feedback on our work.
+We will make sure that the paper's formality will be improved.
+Minor issues will also be addressed.
+We will definitely explore the statistical machine learning approach in future work.

 ### Review 263473: